zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is Hexadecimal conversion function.
+Converts a number into a Hexadecimal number.

 **Parameter description**: